smaswin21/Back-End-IE-Bank/docs/index.md

 # Project Documentation

-Welcome to the project documentation repository.
-This documentation is organized by role and topic to ensure that each team member can easily find and contribute to the information relevant to their tasks.
-Please follow the structure below to document and update your contributions.
+Welcome to the Money404notfound documentation.
+Navigate through the different sections to learn more about the product.

 ## Sections